RylanJGraham/GameAI_Exercises/README.md

 # GameAI_Exercises
-Game AI Exercises completed for Bachelors in Video Game Design &amp; Development at CITM-UPC.
+Info: Game AI Exercises completed for Bachelors in Video Game Design &amp; Development at CITM-UPC.
 Ran in Unity Engine, with C# scripts with AI logic elements.

 ### Website: [GameAI_Exercises](https://rylanjgraham.github.io/GameAI_Exercises/)
-View all projects completed on our live website that updates with each project completed here!
-For ease of access if you would like to check out our most recent projects, and their releases here they are!
+*View all projects completed on our live website that updates with each project completed here!
+For ease of access if you would like to check out our most recent projects, and their releases here they are!*

 ## Patrolling & Wandering
 <img src="docs/images/spotlight-flicker.gif" width="800" height="400">

 Click [here](https://github.com/AdriaPm/GameAI_Excercise01_Patrol-Wander) to check out our Github repository.
-You can find the Unity project folder and a small showcase video inside of it.
-The project features work with AI pathfinding to designated waypoints in the scene, as well as random AI object movement in timing, direction, and distance.
+*You can find the Unity project folder and a small showcase video inside of it.
+The project features work with AI pathfinding to designated waypoints in the scene, as well as random AI object movement in timing, direction, and distance.*

 ## Flocking & Leader
 <img src="docs/images/flocking.gif" width="800" height="400">